outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         2. Just make some changes to the old config file.
     3. # make clean
         1. Whenever the kernel sources or `.config` is changed, or when you are re-compiling a previously compiled kernel, run `make clean`.
 Otherwise the compiling process might fail.
+    3. # make modules_prepare
     3. # make -j5
+    4. # Backup /lib/modules/\`uname -r\`/ contents.
+Why?
+Since we are re-compiling the current kernel, *make modules_install* will override old modules.
+If the newly-compiled kernel and modules thereof are error-prone or even cannot boot, then you cannot boot into old kernel since its modules (some are crucial) are overriden.
     4. # make modules_install
     5. # make install
         1. This is add `.old` to original kernel and copy the new kernel to `/boot`.